-Sleep in the world's largest gingerbread house, experience a fairytale-like white Christmas with cheerful markets – and visit Father Christmas himself.
-These are some of the best places to go if you want to celebrate Christmas in Norway.
+Sleep in a human-sized gingerbread house, experience a fairytale-like white Christmas with cosy markets – and visit Father Christmas himself.
+Here are some of the best places to go to celebrate Christmas in Norway.

 With decorations everywhere, Oslo is a glorious sight all through December.
-You’ll likely get a white Christmas here as well, and if so, the Korketrekkeren toboggan run about 20 minutes from the city centre is great fun.
+You’ll likely get a white Christmas here as well.
+If it snows the Korketrekkeren toboggan run, about 20 minutes from the city centre, is great fun.

-From mid-November, you can visit the big Winter Wonderland Christmas market at the main street Karl Johan.
+From mid-November, you can visit the big Winter Wonderland Christmas Market at Oslo's high street, Karl Johan.
 Shop Christmas gifts from the market stalls, have a warm cup of gløgg (the Scandinavian version of mulled wine), ride the Ferris wheel, or strap on a pair of ice skates.
 There is also a popular Christmas market at Youngstorget, as well as several other smaller markets around Oslo.

 The most unique Christmas fair, however, takes place at the Norwegian Museum of Cultural History at Bygdøy during the first two weekends of December.
 Experience traditional Christmas in different eras, browse the market stalls, attend Christmas decoration workshops, and enjoy festive entertainment.